-EPCOT is now Epcot, and although many of those awesome buildings still stand, and science (or at least the appearance of science) still underpins many of its attractions, the techno-utopian ideals aren’t quite as central as they once were.
-Part of the problem is that technology moves too fast for Epcot to truly live up to its original purpose—Disney would have to update exhibits and attractions every few years to keep up with new advances, and that’s cost-prohibitive.
-Epcot has also embraced a handful of high-tech thrill rides that wouldn’t have been possible in 1982 but still maintain that spirit of technological adventure and advancement.
+Much has changed since EPCOT first opened its gates 41 years ago, and although many of those awesome buildings still stand, and science (or at least the appearance of science) still underpins many of its attractions, the techno-utopian ideals aren’t quite as central as they once were.
+Part of the problem is that technology moves too fast for EPCOT to truly live up to its original purpose—Disney would have to update exhibits and attractions every few years to keep up with new advances, and that’s cost-prohibitive.
+EPCOT has also embraced a handful of high-tech thrill rides that wouldn’t have been possible in 1982 but still maintain that spirit of technological adventure and advancement.
+Its most ambitious thrill ride, a story-focused roller coaster called Guardians of the Galaxy: Cosmic Rewind that opened last year, might have little to do with the park’s original mission, but it’s a groundbreaking coaster that expands the storytelling scope of thrill ride technology while also injecting some much needed new life into the park.
 And now that I’m an adult I probably enjoy the World Showcase more than the rest of the park.
-It might not really reflect Walt Disney’s original goals, but Epcot is still a fun and fascinating amusement park full of exciting attractions.
+It might not really reflect Walt Disney’s original goals, but EPCOT is still a fun and fascinating amusement park full of exciting attractions.

 You should probably avoid this one if you get motion sick, migraines or are claustrophobic.
 It’s a giant centrifuge that simulates astronaut training for a future trip to Mars.
 Part of a trend where Epcot replaces older, more sober rides with faster and more thrilling experiences, Mission: Space replaced the long dormant Horizons attraction, which showed how technology could shape mankind’s future.
 Mission: Space might sacrifice a bit of that ride’s utopian elan, but it’s definitely more physically thrilling, and is still based in science and the future of exploration.
 There is a version without the centrifugal motion, which basically amounts to pushing buttons on a fake console while watching a video.
 It’s okay.